 We expect key deliverables of this project to include: identification of dietary components that either have a beneficial or detrimental affect on colorectal cancer progression; an understanding at the cellular level how these diets are affecting cancer cell behaviour (increased or decreased proliferation, apoptosis, de-differentiation, invasion or migration?)

 Lab/Bench Project - primarily working in a lab environment

-We will offer the student in-depth training in imaging cells, tissues and whole embryos in both fixed and real-time at both the sub-cellular and tissue level, as well as quantitative image analysis.
+We will offer the student in-depth training in imaging cells and tissues in both fixed and real-time at both the sub-cellular and tissue level, as well as quantitative image analysis.
 This is a unique opportunity due to the fact that the lab has their own dedicated multi-photon confocal, especially suited to deep-tissue imaging.
+We will also teach the student to perform high throughput luciferase assays on lysates and to analyse the results.
 We will also provide additional training in genetics, embryology, molecular biology and also in the use of Drosophila as a model for cancer.

 Explore the University